David Yip

 David Nicholas Yip (葉西園 (Yè Xīyuán); born 4 June 1951) is a British actor and playwright.
-He gained prominence through his role in the BBC series The Chinese Detective (1981–1982) as the first East Asian lead on British television.
+He gained prominence through his role in the BBC series The Chinese Detective (1981–1982) as the first Chinese lead on British television.

 His films include A View to a Kill (1985), Ping Pong (1986), and Break (2020).
 Yip wrote and starred in the play Gold Mountain.
 On television, he appeared in the Channel 4 soap opera Brookside (1989–1990), the CBBC series Spirit Warriors (2010), and the Sky Atlantic thriller Fortitude (2017–2018).
 He is also known for his voice work.

 Yip has given talks and presented documentaries on the Chinese community in his hometown of Liverpool.
 In 2022, he was awarded honorary doctorates by the University of Essex and Edge Hill University.

 Early life

 Yip was born in Liverpool to a Chinese father, a seaman from Canton, and an English mother from Liverpool.
 He was one of eight children and had a working class upbringing.

 After leaving school at 16, Yip worked as a shipping clerk for British Railways for 2 years.
 At 18, he was offered a job as an assistant stage manager by Teresa Collard at the Neptune Theatre.
 He participated in local youth productions while working at the Everyman, including one under the direction of Barry Kyle when he was visiting the Liverpool Playhouse.
 Yip's peers encouraged him to audition for drama school.
 He got into East 15 Acting School and went on to complete his training in 1973.